slidewiki/auto-questions-service/README.md

 To start the service, simply clone the repo and run the `run.sh` shell script.

-This will start a tomcat server at ```http://localhost:8080``` docker container and maven will deploy a war file to tomcat.
+This will start a tomcat server at ```http://localhost:8080``` in a docker container and maven will deploy a war file to tomcat.
 Once the server is running, you can simply POST data to the server at the ```/qgen``` endpoint as shown:

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"text": "Germany won the FIFA World Cup"}' "http://localhost:8080/qgen/"